zeronickname/RasPiMotionDetect/README.md

 TODO
 ----

-* Picasa has a [1000 photo limit](https://support.google.com/picasa/answer/43879?hl=fi).
-Need to add some checks to ensure we don't go over this, and if we do, create a new album and carry on.
 * It would be nice to allow uploads to other online providers.
-The code could also do with a bit of a cleanup.
+* The code definitely needs a bit of a cleanup.